Single Record

 - Comments

 - In the Watershed, King's-crown cactus has been collected mainly from the foothills—the species likes a rocky soil and a relatively low elevation.
 The Lower Basin locations are the San Luis HIlls.
-Echinocereus trigochidiatus may be more common than collections indicate, due in part to the reluctance of botanist to gather vouchers of cactus infrequently met in the Watershed.
-Some of these vouchers may be E. coccineus in the sense of Marc Baker (2006), who treats the Colorado plants as E. mojavensis.
-However named, this desert Southwest cactus follows the Rio Grande drainage through New Mexico and on down past the Big Bend country of Texas.
+Echinocereus triglochidiatus may be more common than herbarium collections indicate, due in part to the reluctance of botanist to gather vouchers of cactus.
+Also some of these vouchers may be E. coccineus in the sense of Marc Baker (2006), who treats the Colorado plants as E. mojavensis.
+A better sense of the Watershed distribution of E. triglochidiatus can be seen in iNaturalist (2015-2024), which shows observations from the foothills all around the Valley.
+This desert Southwest cactus follows the Rio Grande drainage through New Mexico and on down past the Big Bend country of Texas.
+For more photos and comment, click "yes" in the Annotation field below.

 - Annotation